skirmess/Git-Background/README.md

         git => [ qw( /usr/bin/sudo -u nobody git ) ],
     });

-### mode

-The `mode` option can either be `utf8` (the default) or `raw`.
-Depending on this option, one of the following commands is run before reading the stdout from `git`.

-        binmode $fh, ':raw';
-        binmode $fh, ':encoding(UTF-8)';

-The stderr of Git is always read as UTF-8.

-### split

-Enabled by default.
-The `split` option controls if the stdout output from git is split in lines and `chomp`ed or if the whole output is returned in one string.

-This option is ignored if `mode` is silently `raw`.

-The stderr of Git is always split.

 ## run( @CMD, \[ARGS\] )

 This runs the specified Git command in the background by passing it on to